 Infants and Toddlers may only participate in water play involving a water table, sprinkler, water hoses, and other approved activities.
-All children who wear diapers are required to wear diapers for any water activities with the exception of the water table.
+All children who wear diapers are required to wear diapers for any water activities except for the water table.

 Pre-kindergarten and school-aged classrooms may participate in water play activities including sprinklers, water hoses, water table play, swimming, and other approved activities.
 Swimming activities must follow the guidelines listed below: